esilver0/CATT/sslstrip-experiment.md

     http://client.sslstrip.ch-geni-net.instageni.maxgigapop.net:6080/vnc.html?host=client.sslstrip.ch-geni-net.instageni.maxgigapop.net&port=6080
 ```

-If you press Ctrl‑C, rerun the command.
-To detach from or reattach to the screen, see [Notes](#notes).

 Open this URL in a browser.
 (A recent version of Google Chrome is recommended.)
 Enter a password when prompted.
 Then, at the terminal, run